DeFi Technologies, through its subsidiary Valor, announces the launch of the Solana Exchange Traded product on Nordic Exchange | ExBulletin

 DeFi Technologies, through its subsidiary Valor, announces the launch of the Solana Exchange Traded product on Nordic Exchange

-New Exchange Traded Product (“AND P“), Valor Solana (SOL) SEK, will allow institutions and individuals to invest in the SOL token as easily as buying shares from their bank or broker

-Trading in Valor Solana (SOL) SEK will start on September 16, 2021 on the Nordic Growth Market (“NGM“).

-TORONTO, September 13, 2021 / CNW / – Valor Inc. (“Value“), a subsidiary of DeFi Technologies Inc. (the “Company” or “DeFi Technologies”) (NEO: DEFI) (GR: RMJ.F) (OTC: DEFTF) and issuer of investment products focused on digital assets, has announced the launch of its ETP Solana ( VALOR SOLANA (SOL) SEK – CH1114178762) on the NGM.
-Trading in Valor Solana (SOL) SEK is expected to start on September 16, 2021.
+/ PRNewswire / – Valor Inc. (“Value“), a subsidiary of DeFi Technologies Inc. (the “Company” or “DeFi Technologies”) (NEO: DEFI) (GR: RMJ.F) (OTC: DEFTF) and issuer of investment products focused on digital assets, has announced the launch of its ETP Solana ( VALOR SOLANA (SOL) SEK – CH1114178762) on the NGM.
+Trading in Valor Solana (SOL) SEK is scheduled to start on September 16, 2021.
 The Valor Solana ETP allows investors to gain exposure to SOL, the native cryptocurrency of the Solana ecosystem, in a simple and secure way, via their bank or broker.

 Solana is the world’s fastest blockchain and the fastest growing ecosystem in the crypto world, with over 400 projects spanning DeFi, NFT, Web3 and more.
-It is currently among the top ten cryptocurrencies in the world by market capitalization1, to USD $ 52.36 billion from September 13.
+It is currently among the top ten cryptocurrencies in the world by market capitalization1, at $ 52.36 billion as of September 13.

 By gaining exposure to digital assets through Valor, DeFi Technologies investors benefit from the standardization, risk reduction and operational efficiency of a centrally cleared product listed on a regulated stock exchange.
 For each exchange traded product of Valor that is bought and sold on the exchange, Valor buys or sells the equivalent amount of the underlying digital assets, which means that the products are fully guaranteed at all times.

 “Solana has gained tremendous momentum in the broader blockchain community.
-It’s great to see our team detect it so quickly by creating a new ETP in such a way that public market investors can benefit from this nascent protocol but still full growth “, said Wouter Witvoet, Chief Executive Officer, DeFi Technologies.
+It’s great to see our team detect this so quickly by creating a new ETP so that public market investors can benefit from this nascent but growing protocol, ”said Wouter Witvoet, President and CEO, DeFi Technologies .

 ____________________